phillbush/mpv-concat/README.md

 this process to create more segments.

 **Print segments.**
-To see all the segments made so far, press `Ctrl + P`.
+To see all the segments made so far, press `Ctrl + S`.
 All segments will appear in the terminal in order of creation, with their corresponding timestamps.
 Incomplete segments will show up as “Segment N in progress”, where N is the segment number.